Grislow/KnowledgeBase/resources/glossary.md

 &nbsp;
 # S

+## SaaS
+__Software as a Service__ is a cloud computing service model where the user is provided with access to application software while the provider takes care of installing, setup and running the application.

+__Examples__: Atlassian Suite, Google Apps

 ## Search Engine
 A program that searches for items in a database based on querries submitted by users.